forsythetony/Eldertech_Scripts/README.md

 =================

 ### Description
 An online repository to store online backups of scripts written for Eldertech.
-Most, i.e. all, scripts are written in Powershell and are meant to be run on Windows machines running Powershell 2.0 or greater.
+Most, i.e. all, scripts are written in Powershell and are meant to be run on Windows machines running  at least Powershell 2.0.
+You must also have administrative priveleges to run most of these scripts as most of them entail the creation and deletion of files.

 ### Using the Repo
-If you have questions about setting up and running scripts read the pages in the Basic_Guides folder.
+If you have questions about setting up and running scripts read the pages in the **Basic_Guides** folder.

-The actual scripts are housed in the Scripts_Library folder.
+The actual scripts are housed in the **Scripts_Library** folder.

 ### Contact Info